danielroe/typed-vuex/docs/using-without-nuxt.md

 ---
 ---

-# Using without Nuxt
+# Getting started (Vue)

-If you would like to benefit from a typed accessor to your store, but you're not using Nuxt, you can still use `nuxt-typed-vuex`.
+If you would like to benefit from a typed accessor to your store, but you're not using Nuxt, you can still use `typed-vuex`.

 ::: warning
 Many of this project's default settings are based on Nuxt, so please file an issue if you experience any problems.